verbb/formie/docs/fields/radio.md

 If you only provide one value on a line, Formie uses it for both the label and value.

+## Option availability

+Use the row menu on an option to set its **availability**:

+- **Visible** — Shown and selectable (default).
+- **Hidden** — Removed from the front-end form without deleting the option.
+Existing submissions keep their stored value and label in the control panel, exports and email notifications.
+- **Disabled** — Shown on the front-end form with HTML `disabled` so it is visible but cannot be selected.

+Only one state applies at a time.
+Prefer hiding over deleting an option once submissions may reference its value.

 ## Overriding Options

 If the options need to come from template logic, you can override the field’s `options` before rendering the form.
 See [Overriding Settings](/templates/overriding-settings).